 Energy dispersion can be calibrated using a drift tube in the magnetic sector.
 Figure 3943a shows the schematic illustration of a GIF (Gatan Imaging Filter) camera.
 The drift tube in the GIF system is also indicated in the figure.
+In DualEELS mode, the maximum ΔE in energy with the standard drift tube is 1,000 eV from the start of the first spectrum to the start of the second spectrum.
+However, the maximum ΔE with the fast drift tube 963.U4 is 2,000 eV.

 Figure 3943a.
 Schematic illustration of a GIF (Gatan Imaging Filter) camera.
+Adapted from

 For both GIF imaging and spectrum acquisition, we need to make sure: